 The Act applies to all commercial contracts of insurance, variations to existing insurance contracts and those renewed on or after 12th August 2016 in England, Wales, Scotland and Northern Ireland.
-The aim of the changes is to create a new and fairer balance between the insurer and policyholder with an alteration in approaches for both parties.
+The changes aim to create a new and fairer balance between the insurer and policyholder with an alteration in approaches for both parties.
 The new Act aims to be flexible and set out the principles to be followed rather than being a rigid code, thus being able to cater to all businesses from small start-ups to large corporations.

 When does the Insurance Act 2015 come into force and why is it important?

-After receiving Royal Assent on 12th February 2015, the Insurance Act comes into force on 12th August 2016.
+After receiving Royal Assent on 12th February 2015, the Insurance Act came into force on 12th August 2016.
 Important to note that the Act is not retrospective and the changes only apply to contracts made on 12th August 2016 and thereafter.

-The changes are likely to impact on how parties underwrite risk, approach disclosure, due diligence, negotiate terms and settle disputes.
-With such wide-ranging changes, an 18 month period was built in to allow businesses and parties in the insurance market to first of all understand the reforms then adapt their practices and policy documents to reflect the changes.
+The changes are likely to impact how parties underwrite risk, approach disclosure, due diligence, negotiate terms and settle disputes.
+With such wide-ranging changes, an 18 month period was built in to allow businesses and parties in the insurance market to first of all understand the reforms and then adapt their practices and policy documents to reflect the changes.

-In short the changes are a recasting of the old uberrima fides rule, which refers to ‘utmost good faith’.
+In short, the changes are a recasting of the old uberrima fides rule, which refers to ‘utmost good faith’.
 The new laws will install substantial changes to the law governing disclosure, requiring vastly increased honesty from businesses on the risks they pose to insurers before entering into a contract of insurance.

 Before an insurance contract is entered into, renewed or altered, a business must disclose “every material circumstance which it knows or ought to know”.

-What is Duty of Fair Presentation?
+What is the Duty of Fair Presentation?

-Failure to provide all the material facts, disclose the right information of breach the terms of the contract could invalidate the insurance policy leaving you uncovered.
+Failure to provide all the material facts, and disclose the right information to breach the terms of the contract could invalidate the insurance policy leaving you uncovered.
 However, the new Act has brought in a range of proportionate remedies reflective of the type of breach depending on whether it was deliberate or reckless.

 The Act provides a new framework for business insurance contracts on a variety of terms such as warranties, remedies, fraudulent claims and fair presentation amongst other issues.
 It seems like the new Act goes some way in restoring the lack of balance between the insurers and the policyholders.
-As with all new legislation it’s the job of the courts to interpret the law.
+As with all new legislation, it’s the job of the courts to interpret the law.